Malcolm Plaw MacLeod: Post World War I

 MacLeod was transferred to the unemployed list of the Royal Air Force on 12 March 1919, effectively ending his term of military service.
 His DFC was gazetted on 3 June 1919.
 On 15 July 1919, his Belgian Croix de guerre was also gazetted.

 MacLeod returned to Canada, taking up studies at the University of Toronto later in 1919.
 He finished up in 1921.
 Nothing is known of his next few years; however, he became a stockbroker in 1927 and followed that profession until his re-entry into service for World War II.

 From 1937 through 1960, he was managing director of Saunders-Roe.

 On 4 April 1941, he joined the Royal Canadian Air Force as a pilot officer.
 He served in various training commands of the RCAF within Canada until he was discharged on 20 September 1945.
 He rose to the rank of flight lieutenant during his service.

-Malcolm Plaw MacLeod died in February 1960.
+Malcolm Plaw MacLeod died at Sunnybrook Hospital in Toronto on 22 February 1960, and was buried at Mount Pleasant Cemetery.